 Take Advantage of Sales

-Logos has historically offered sales throughout the year, including a back-to-school sale in August.
+Logos runs special sales throughout the year, including a fantastic back-to-school sale in August.
 Many of the resources I consider must-have are part of the base packages I listed above.
 Here are some others I suggest adding to your Logos wish list and grabbing them when discounted:

 - BDAG/HALOT Bundle